Upgrading Squirro#

 Cluster Nodes#

-Please note that user-provided custom assets which include a requirements.txt file (e.g., a custom data loader plugin) might need to re-uploaded after the upgrade if the packages they depend on (if any) do not work on Python 3.8.
+Note that user-provided custom assets that include a requirements.txt file, such as a custom data loader plugin, might need to be uploaded again after the upgrade if the packages they depend on (if any) do not work with the Python version deployed with the Squirro platform.

 At this point you will have to check if any *.rpmnew files have been created in /etc/squirro and /etc/elasticsearch.
 See Upgrading Configuration Conflicts for details on how to handle those conflicts.